wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Development
 With regards to the current version of the program...
-- Done. double height buttons all round, removes click hazards.
-- Done.
-Mode of operation is selected via a 3 position slider under the `Operation Mode` box on `Conversation` page.
-- Ensure dynamic interface options also switch with the applicable modes its allowed for.
 - Ongoing full test and bugfix.

 ## Far Development.
 With regards to the next generation of the program will be ...